ionic-team/ionic-docs/docs/angular/navigation.md

 A note on navigation with relative URLs: Currently, to support multiple navigation stacks, relative URLs are something not supported
 :::

+### Navigating using LocationStrategy.historyGo

+Angular Router has a [LocationStrategy.historyGo](https://angular.io/api/common/LocationStrategy#historyGo) method that allows developers to move forward or backward through the application history.
+Let's take a look at an example.

+Say you have the following application history:

+`/pageA` --> `/pageB` --> `/pageC`

+If you were to call `LocationStrategy.historyGo(-2)` on `/pageC`, you would be brought back to `/pageA`.
+If you then called `LocationStrategy.historyGo(2)`, you would be brought to `/pageC`.

+An key characteristic of `LocationStrategy.historyGo()` is that it expects your application history to be linear.
+This means that `LocationStrategy.historyGo()` should not be used in applications that make use of non-linear routing.
+See [Linear Routing versus Non-Linear Routing](#linear-routing-versus-non-linear-routing) for more information.

 ## Lazy loading routes

 Now the current way our routes are setup makes it so they are included in the same chunk as the root app.module, which is not ideal.
 Instead, the router has a setup that allows the components to be isolated to their own chunks.